TotallyRandomGus/personal_benchmark/README.md

 Update the [README file](../../edit/main/README.md):

 - Change the title and the description section to fit your new scenario.
-Be sure to keep them inside their respective \<span\> tags as they are used to create the webots.cloud page
+Be sure to keep them inside their respective \<span\> tags as they are used to generate the webots.cloud page
 - Update the different fields of the information section
   - Difficulty: an idea of the benchmark's complexity (for example: Middle School, High School, Bachelor, Master, PhD...)
   - Robot: the name of the robot used in the benchmark